Henry Beaufoy Merlin: Gold rush photographs

 these splendid photographs, will, we hope, reimburse the spirited artist for the great difficulties undergone and expense he incurred is carrying out his object in so mountainous and broken a country.
 So far as we are aware nothing of the like nature has ever before been successfully accomplished in similar circumstances.

-While many of the shots were taken of the buildings and streets others taken in the goldfields themselves required a great deal more effort.
-One of these, depicting the mines at Hawkins Hill, was reproduced in the Town and Country Journal on 18 May 1872, where the journalist, possibly Merlin himself, describes how the photograph was only possible after erecting a series of stages in the highest trees above the thousand foot deep gully.
+While many of the shots were taken of the buildings and streets, others were taken in the goldfields themselves and required a great deal more effort.
+One of these, depicting the mines at Hawkins Hill, was reproduced in the Town and Country Journal on 18 May 1872, where the journalist, possibly Merlin himself, describes how the photograph was only possible after erecting a series of stages in the highest trees above the thousand-foot-deep gully.
 The camera and photographer then climbed up to the stage to photograph the mines nearly two miles away on the other side of the gully.